VC 12500 Driving a Motorcycle in California Without a California License

 VC 12500(a) driving without a valid license can be charged as either a California infraction or a California misdemeanor.

-What Are The Penalties for Driving Without a License?
+What Are The Penalties for Driving a Motorcycle in California Without a License?

 The misdemeanor penalties for driving without a license can include: